OnroerendErfgoed/skosprovider_heritagedata/docs/source/general.rst

 The webservices provides by `heritagedata.org <http://www.heritagedata.org>`_
 provide access to multiple vocabularies or conceptschemes.
-You can select one of these vocabularies by passing a `vocab_id` to the constructor of the :class:`~skosprovider_heritagedata.providers.HeritagedataProvider`.
+You can select one of these vocabularies by passing a `scheme_id` to the constructor of the :class:`~skosprovider_heritagedata.providers.HeritagedataProvider`.

 `Heritagedata Vocabulary schemes <http://heritagedata.org/live/getAllSchemes.php>`_